 If the cat is constipated or has a hairball problem, a full stomach will be uncomfortable and might result in regurgitation.
 Careful observance of litter box habits will help you recognize incipient constipation, and regular brushing will help prevent hairball issues.
 Neither of these issues occurs very often once a cat has been fully transitioned to a properly balanced raw diet.

 If you’re feeding a prey model raw diet and none of the above problems seem likely, check to ensure the meats and organs you’ve purchased are not enhanced.
 The sodium content should be no more than 100 mg or so per serving.

 Problem: Constipation / Diarrhea.

-Solution: Constipation is general caused by too much bone in the diet.
-If you are feeding a commercial blend, call the manufacture for the product’s bone to meat ratio; anything over 10% is high and should be diluted by adding fresh meat.
-If you are feeding a prey model raw diet using the 80/10/5/5 guideline, reduce the amount of bone in your bone-in meals from 10% to 7%.
+Solution: Constipation is generally caused by too much bone in the diet.
+If you are feeding a commercial blend, call the manufacture for the product’s bone to meat ratio; anything over 7% is high and should be diluted by adding fresh meat.
+If you are feeding a prey model raw diet using the 80/10/5/5 guideline, reduce the amount of bone in your bone-in meals from 10% to 7% (cats don’t require the same amount of bone as do their canine counterparts).
 If necessary, you can drop that even further to 5%.

 Diarrhea is encountered more often than constipation during raw-feeding transitions and can be a little more difficult to address.
 The spices in enhanced meats can cause loose stools, as can quality control issues in commercial ground mixes; the former you have control over, the later you don’t.
 If you suspect an issue with a commercial raw food, switch to something else for a while.